Ecodev/gims/docs/content/rule.rst

 Rule
 ====

 Rules provide a way to define custom calculation.
-One rule is defined by its formula and can shared in many places.
-Rules can be used in three different ways:
+One rule is defined by its formula and can be shared in many places.
+Rules can be used in three different
+ways:

 #.
 On a :term:`filter` - :term:`questionnaire` - :term:`part` triplet
 #.
 On a :term:`questionnaire` - :term:`part` pair